Toggle menu

 Gateshead Safeguarding Adults Board

-The Gateshead SAB became a statutory body in April 2015.
-The board's vision for adult safeguarding in Gateshead is:
+The GSAB became a statutory body in April 2015.
+The Board's vision for adult safeguarding in Gateshead is:

 "Everybody in Gateshead has the right to lead a fulfilling life and should be able to live safely, free from abuse and neglect - and to contribute to their own and other people's health and wellbeing."